Back in the shop or swinging for steel.

 A bit of caution, if you use a string or cord to attach the net, you can cut through the material if you apply too much force.
 A helpful hint for attaching a net bag or a fast repair is to use a zip tie.
 Strong, easy and quick.
 Feel to contact me for questions or if you have larger order (greater 10 net bags for pricing).
 The measurement of these bags is an approximation, as they have a fair amount of stretch and a row of loops maybe cut off to vary the size.

 About a new style bag that I am carrying.
-I have a 56-59 inch circumference bag, in a lighter weight style.
+I have a 56-59 inch circumference bag, in a lighter weight.
 It is the same material just everything is slightly thinner.
 They weight about 5 oz (about the same weight as the smallest net bag or about 1/2 the weight of a my standard net bag in the same size.)
 That is the good news.
 I am concerned about their durability.
 They will make a nice trout net but I wouldn't want to put a northern pike in this net bag.
+I think they look best with the loops cut off.

 40-42 inch circumference - 10 inches deep (ghost or black)